 Trekking Bomod-ok falls now requires a guide.
 Rate is P600 for a group of 1 to 10 persons.
 A P10.00 registration fee is collected by the locals for every person at midpoint.
 Vans can be rented to take you to the jump-off point of the trek (Aguid or Bangaan) and back to Sagada Poblacion, rental is P600 round trip per van.

 5. Try the Saturday Night Buffet in Log Cabin

 French Chef Aklay who settled in Sagada prepares sumptuous dinner buffet made of fresh and organic produce and other locally available ingredients every market day, Saturday.
-The buffet can accommodate only at most 30 persons, and requires at least ten confirmed guests to push through, so advance reservation is required, text or call +639205273885.
-The dinner starts at 6PM, rate is P350.00 per person exclusive of drinks.
+The buffet can accommodate only at most 30 persons, and requires at least ten confirmed guests to push through, so advance reservation is required.
+Text or call +639205273885.
+Dinner starts at 6PM, rate is P350 per person exclusive of drinks.

 6. Enjoy the Lemon Flavored Pie and Tea at Sagada Lemon Pie House

 Some say that the pie is oddly sour.
 Yes, because it is made of lemon!